mroswell/voter_poll_join/README.md

 https://pip.pypa.io/en/latest/installing.html

-5. python voting_polls_join VOTERFILE.csv POLLFILE.csv OUTPUTFILE.csv
+5. python voter_polls_join VOTERFILE.csv POLLFILE.csv OUTPUTFILE.csv

+example:
-example: append_poll voterfile.csv precinct_polling_list.csv
+$ voting_poll_join voterfile.csv precinct_polling_list.csv

 The result will be three new files, located in the same directory as your cloned repo:
  - parsed_voter_file.csv
  - parsed_precinct_polling_list.csv
- - voter_poll_joined.csv
+ - voter_poll_joined.csv (or whatever you specified as your OUTPUTFILE.csv)

 (You may choose to remove the two parsed files, since they are joined in the final voter_poll_joined.csv file.)

-Note: the voter_file.csv and precinct_polling_list.csv had line ends changed via the dos2unix utility, to facilitate placement on github. http://sourceforge.net/projects/dos2unix/
+Note: To facilitate placement on github, the voter_file.csv and precinct_polling_list.csv had line ends changed to unix style via the dos2unix utility. http://sourceforge.net/projects/dos2unix/